 Note: If you want to add multiple IMAP accounts, you can do so by clicking on the Add button.

-Your IMAP backup is now ready in PST format.
-So, this is how you can create IMAP backup of any email client with Kernel IMAP Backup tool.
+Your Gmail IMAP backup is now ready in PST format.
+So, this is how you can create IMAP backup of any email client with Kernel Gmail Backup tool.
 The steps involved in the process were easy.